juicedata/juicefs-csi-driver/docs/en/examples/cache-dir.md

 We can also configure a dedicated cloud disk as a cache path for JuiceFS clients, such as using EBS as a client cache.

-First, you need to prepare a PVC for mount pod, which needs to be in the same namespace as the mount pod, that is, the namespace where the components of the csi driver are located (the default is kube-system).
+First, you need to prepare a PVC for mount pod, which needs to be in the same namespace as the mount pod, that is, the namespace where the components of the CSI Driver are located (the default is kube-system).

 You can configure the PVC for the mount pod in the PV, set `juicefs/mount-cache-pvc` in `volumeAttributes`, the value is the PVC name, assuming the PVC name is `ebs-pvc`: